-Netizens Slam Aishwarya Rai Bachchan For Putting Makeup On Aaradhya Bachchan On Her Birthday!
+Netizens Slam Aishwarya Rai Bachchan For Putting Make-up On Aaradhya Bachchan On Her Birthday!

-Netizens are anything but impressed with Aaradhya Bachchan's birthday party look and the reason is her makeup!
-A few days ago, Aaradhya celebrated her 8th birthday in the presence of her family and friends.
+Netizens are anything but impressed with Aaradhya Bachchan's birthday party look and the reason is her make-up!
+A few days ago, Aaradhya celebrated her eighth birthday in the presence of family and friends.
 The birthday party was every bit grand and celebs like Shah Rukh Khan and Karan Johar also attended the bash along with their kids.

 Soon, an inside picture of Aaradhya landed on social media and netizens noticed something unusual.
 For her birthday party, Aaradhya was seen sporting eyeliner and a tinge of lipstick.
-While the little girl looked every bit cute, netizens schooled Aishwarya to not put makeup on her eight-year-old daughter.
-Here's how they reacted..
+While the little girl looked every bit cute, netizens schooled Aishwarya to not put make-up on her eight-year-old daughter.
+Here's how they reacted...

 View this post on Instagram